Skip to main content Skip to footer

 ELIGIBLE APPLICANTS

-• Wetland properties in the Sacramento Valley, Delta, Tulare, and San Joaquin Valley
+• Wetland units in the Sacramento Valley, Delta, Tulare, and San Joaquin Valley that are >25 acres

 • Wetland owners with access to ground and/or surface water